 2. Classification of Data

-• The initial stage in Data Automation is to sort source data into categories based on its importance and accessibility.
+• The initial stage is to sort source data into categories based on its importance and accessibility.

 • Look through your source system inventory to see which sources you have access to.
 If you’re going to use an automated data extraction tool, ensure it supports the formats that are important to your business.